bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/ShinyCell_tutorial.md

 As an example, below we access the metadata as a data.frame called `md`, remove some columns, rename some columns, and reorder some columns.
 Then, we overwrite `seu@meta.data` with the updated `md` data.frame.

-The order of the columns usually determines the default metadata variable shown by ShinyCell (although this does not work 100% of the time - any suggestions, let us know).

 ```
 library(tidyverse)